Hazardous Waste Program

 Updating the RBTLs is a cooperative effort between the department and the Department of Health and Senior Services, or DHSS.
 The knowledge and expertise required to calculate target levels resides within DHSS, whereas the knowledge and expertise needed to appropriately apply the target levels resides within this department.
 These complimentary attributes are beneficial to this project and will help to ensure the resulting products are of the highest quality.

-The HWP expects the draft updated RBTLs and associated tables of input parameters and equations will be available on this webpage for stakeholder review by Dec.
-31. After these materials become available, HWP will notify stakeholders and establish a schedule for a 60-day comment period during which stakeholders will be able to review and comment on the RBTLs and all associated information (e.g., toxicity, fate and transport and exposure factors; methods and equations).
+When they become available, the draft updated RBTLs and associated tables of input parameters and equations will be available on this webpage, and the HWP will notify stakeholders and establish a schedule for a 60-day comment period during which stakeholders will be able to review and comment on the RBTLs and all associated information (e.g., toxicity, fate and transport and exposure factors; methods and equations).
 The notification as well as information on this page will stipulate the beginning and ending dates of the comment period and explain how stakeholders may submit their comments.